 It is little known that back in the late 19th and early 20th centuries there were also a string of early photography studios in Ghana producing inspiring works, depicting everything from politics to fashion in the colonial era.
 Ghanaian journalist John Owoo writes of the works of West African photography pioneer J.K Bruce Vanderpuije, “They provide a deep insight into activities and situations that may never be seen again, especially the architecture of the era, which is being replaced by buildings with borrowed designs from the west owing to lack of policies to protect and preserve them.”

-By bringing these histories into the contemporary through online and audio visual content, Oforiatta-Ayim believes there is a chance to save Africa’s untold story.
+By bringing these histories into the contemporary through online and audio visual content, Oforiatta-Ayim believes there is a chance to record Africa's untold stories, and show nuances within them.
 Outside of books and glass cases, we can learn from such embodied forms of knowledge in Ghana and the rest of Africa.

 Click here to visit the Cultural Encyclopaedia.